 See recipe card below for exact ingredient amounts and full recipe.

 - Cut tomatoes in half and cube the mozzarella into bite-sized pieces.

 - Combine the cheese and pesto in a bowl and stir to mix.

-- Thread the skewers with a tomato half, mozzarella and another tomato half.
+- Thread the skewers with a tomato half, the fresh mozzarella cheese balls and another tomato half.

-- Basil can be threaded onto the skewers or sprinkled over top.
+- A basil leaf can be threaded onto the skewers or sprinkled over top.

-- Drizzle with olive oil or balasamic glaze before serving.
+- Top with a drizzle of olive oil or a balasamic reduction or glaze before serving.

 More Grape and Cherry Tomato Recipes